-The vulnerability human, and for us it makes a powerful difference to robots (at least for the moment).
-A few days ago I read a fantastic text published in Fast Company by Chris Litster, CEO of Buildium, a platform to help property managers streamline their businesses..
+The Vulnerability it's human, and it makes a powerful difference to us in the face of robots (at least for now).
+A few days ago I was able to read a fantastic text published in Fast Company By Chris Litster, CEO of Buildium, a platform to help property managers streamline their businesses.

-I'm not going to translate the article, but I am going to try to extract some lessons on management.
-If you have little time, I invite you to see this summary a minute (in Spanish):
+I'm not going to translate the article, but yes to trying to extract some lessons in key personal brand.
+If you're short on time, I invite you to see this one-minute summary:

-Chris Litster was promoted to CEO within his company, and set out to be an empathetic, listening, close leader.
-Ready to "let down his guard at work and create a space for real understanding and empathy", something really risky in a traditional organizational model.
+Chris Litster was promoted to CEO within his company, and set out to be an empathetic leader, Listener, Close.
+Ready to "let your guard down at work and create a space for real understanding and empathy", something really risky in a traditional organizational model.

-For me, there is a key question that Litster asks: Wouldn't we all like to live in a world where people were honest about their insecurities and needs, rather than projecting overconfidence and aggression, especially in business?
+For me, there's a key question that Litster asks: Wouldn't it be positive to live in a world where people were honest about their insecurities and needs, rather than projecting overconfidsion and aggression, especially in business?

-In his early months as CEO, Litster was so focused on "not being a dictator" that he went the other way.
-By not taking a more vertical approach, he ended up leaving his senior team in a leadership leadership .
+In his first months as CEO, Litster was so focused on "not being a dictator" that he went to the opposite side.
+For not taking a more vertical approach, ended up leaving his eldest team in a vacuum of Leadership.

-His team doubted what Litster expected of them, did not feel that they had their support, and that generated uncertainty and stress.
+His team doubted what Litster expected of them, they didn't feel they had their support, and that created uncertainty and stress.

 Vulnerability and clarity are not mutually exclusive

-It was only when he made things clear that he began to move in the right direction.
+Only when he made things clear did he begin to move in the right direction.
 As a lesson, vulnerability and clarity are not mutually exclusive.
-Being vulnerable means being clear about needs and expectations and receiving feedback.
+Being vulnerable means being clear about needs and expectations and receiving Feedback.

-Lesson 2: honesty yes, but under a leadership of service
+Lesson 2: Honesty does, but under a service leadership

-We agree: being very honest with your team is the cornerstone of good leadership.
+We agree: be very honest with your team is the cornerstone of good leadership.
 But honesty must be accompanied by an offer of help, support and guidance.

-It's okay to reprimand someone for not fulfilling their part of the bargain or not achieving their goals, as long as you have the resources at hand to help them overcome their obstacles.
-As a lesson, let's not forget that leadership must be about service.
+It's okay to rebuke someone for not fulfilling their end of the bargain or for not having achieved their goals., as long as you have the resources at hand to help them overcome their obstacles.
+As a lesson, let's not forget that leadership must be of service.

-Litster wanted to improve the elements that make an organization 100% integrated in the 21st century: This is diversity and inclusion.
-To this end, he organised an event for women to discuss the major technological challenges.
+Litster wanted to improve the elements that make an organization integrated into the 100% in the 21st century: The Diversity and the Inclusion.
+To do this, organized an event for women to discuss major technological challenges.

-Without realizing it , the event, which sought to be inclusive, became exclusive.
+Inadvertently, the event, who was looking to be an integrator, became exclusionary.
 The lesson learned is that you don't always have to step back and regret a decision.
-Litster shared the process of reflecting on that position with a new philosophy: Agreement is not necessarily the goal; understanding is.
+Litster shared the process of reflecting that position with a new philosophy: The agreement is not necessarily the goal; understanding is.

 At this point, I think it takes some courage to justify an apparent contradiction.
-The author calls it leadership from vulnerability.
+The author calls it leadership from the Vulnerability.

 Those of you who know me from previous readings know that for me our Values are our superpowers.
-Litster adds a new superpower: that of asking.
+Litster adds a new superpower: asking.

-And he adds it as a result of an anecdote: he found on his desk a paper with a drawn bird and the word "vulture".
-Initially he attributed it to a possible criticism of his leadership .
+And he adds it because of an anecdote: found on his desk a piece of paper with a bird drawn and the word "vulture".
+He initially attributed it to a possible criticism of his style of Leadership.

-Asked, Asked, the vulture was the mascot of a team in which Litster was named an honorary member.
+Asking, the vulture was the mascot of a team in which Litster was appointed honorary member.
 End of speculation.
-Key lesson: ask before you reach misleading conclusions.
+Key lesson: question before reaching unequivocal conclusions.

-Lesson 5: Rely on Other Leaders, Avoid Manager Loneliness Syndrome
+Lesson 5: Rely on Other Leaders, avoids manager's loneliness syndrome

-Litster's previous CEO, who gave him the reins of the company, was beside him at all times.
+Pre-Litster CEO, who was the one who gave him the reins of the company, was with him at all times.
 Kind of an executive consultant. .

-True, CEOs, because they are CEO's, don't have all the answers.
-In her words "true leadership is knowing what you don't know and what you won't know".
-Therefore, having a point of support gives a deeper and more realistic view of things.
+True, CEOs, for the fact that it is, they don't have all the answers.
+In his words "the true Leadership is to know what is not known and what will not be known".
+That's why, having a support point gives a deeper and more realistic view of things.

-Litster is doing very well, and so is his organization.
-He admits that living in vulnerability as a leader has given him the set of tools to start improving: recognizing mistakes before they become lethal and correcting the course as soon as possible.
+Litster is doing very well, and also your organization.
+He admits that living in the Vulnerability as a leader has given him the set of tools to start improving: recognize mistakes before they become lethal and correct course as soon as possible.

 Vulnerability is not the Achilles heel

-We have grown up thinking that vulnerability is the crack in the boat through which water enters.
+We've grown up thinking that Vulnerability is the crack of the ship through which the water enters.
 In leadership it's not like that.
-Vulnerability is sensitivity, empathy, it is to take the helm of the ship directing the team so as not to run aground, to avoid cracks.
+Vulnerability it's sensitivity, Empathy, is to take the helm of the ship directing the team so as not to run aground, to avoid cracks.

-In terms of personal brand, the opportunity lies in modifying the idea of the leader as someone who is unbreakable, who knows everything and doesn't care about the problems of his people.
+In personal brand code, opportunity lies in modify the leader's idea like someone unbreakable, who knows everything and who doesn't care about his people's problems.

-Today's big bank managers or big companies still run in a zero vulnerability format.
-We may need the next generation of people like Chris Litster to come along to achieve a business ecosystem that prioritizes purpose, and within it people, yes, planet and profits (in that order).
+The big managers of banking or large companies today still run in zero vulnerability.
+We may need the next generation of people like Chris Litster to arrive to achieve a business ecosystem that prioritizes Purpose, and within it the People, The Planet and Benefits (by that order).